 - Contributing to universal, sustainable WASH services and practices in communities and public institutions, leading to health lives and contributing to the targets of UN Sustainable Development Goal 6 (ensuring access to water and sanitation for all)

 - Reinforcing and creating sustainable livelihoods from WASH value chains and using WASH ‘outputs’ as inputs for sustainable agriculture

 - Strengthening communities’ resilience to a changing climate and other shocks and disasters, and responding to those disasters where appropriate and needed

 During the next five years, we'll help at least two million people improve their sustainable access to safe drinking water and at least basic sanitation services.

-To achieve our WASH vision and objectives, we'll focus on six interconnecting themes.
+To achieve our WASH vision and objectives, we'll focus on six interconnected themes.

 We work in diverse contexts.
-In each country we have specific WASH-sectoral (and wider organisational) niches, comparative advantages and focus areas.
-This is why the themes we focus on will vary between countries and we do not seek to work across all themes in all countries.
+In each country, we have specific WASH-sectoral (and wider organisational) niches, comparative advantages and focus areas.
+This means the themes we focus on will vary by country and we do not seek to work across all themes in all countries.